TaraRhoseyn/cardiff_swim_centre_site/README.md

 #### Tests performed:

-1. Page links in the navigation bar are able to direct users to the correct page, and no broken links or present on the static navigation bar or it's collapsed version.
+1. Page links in the navigation bar are able to direct users to the correct page, and no broken links are present on the static navigation bar or it's collapsed version.
 2. Page, anchor and outbound links are able to direct users to the correct place with no broken links on desktop or mobile version.
 3. The 'join' modal opens up correctly and is able to close by clicking away or clicking the close icon.
 4. The form on the 'join' modal will not submit until all fields are filled out.
 An alert will be present when a user attempts this.
 5. The timetable is scrollable on mobile and tablet view.
 6. The timetable.pdf opens appropriately and can be downloaded.
-7. The row of cards in the about page collapsable into a single-view column appropriately on mobile and tablet view.
+7. The row of cards in the about page collapses into a single-view column appropriately on mobile and tablet view.
 8. If an incorrect URL is attempted the user is redirected to a 404 page which will direct them back to the home page.
 9. The google map has a location pin to let users know where the pool is.
 10. The form on the contact page will not submit until all fields are filled out.
 An alert will be present when a user attempts this.